dekucheng/AMCL_WAKE_UP/README.md

 </p>

 ### Grid Map Searching
-As implied above, we have to find the **control** which can take the old state cluster set to a new one which consists of states where the lidar sensor can get different readings.
-Actually we don't necessarily need to find out the **control**, instead it will be much easier to find the new potential states set with that feature.
-To do this, for the current potential states set, we can do **grid map searching** to figure this out.
+As implied above, we have to find the **control** which can take the old state group to a new one which consists of states where the lidar sensor can get different readings.
+Actually we don't necessarily need to find out the **control**, instead it will be much easier to find the new potential state group with that feature.
+To do this, for the current potential state group, we can do **grid map searching** to figure this out.

 <p align = "center">
   <img src = "files/Fig6.png" height = "300px">